 A student who successfully completes the assignment for the SWKPG89 module can ask to be exempted from SWKPG83 ('Natural' and '(Hu)man-made' Disasters: Definitions, Skills, Stages and Strategies of Intervention (Prevention, Preparation, Mitigation and Adaptation), also worth 20 credits if they subsequently decide to register for the MSc in Disaster Interventions and Humanitarian Aid.
 A student who does not complete the assignment will be given a certificate of attendance which may be used towards fulfilling their CDP requirements.

-Fees for CPD Modules:
+Notes for Both Modules:

-Home Student £667 per 20 credit module, Overseas Student £1884 per 20 credit module
+Fees for either CPD Module (fees are for the 2020-21 academic year, and likely to rise in 2021-2022): Home Student £667 per 20 credit module, Overseas Student £1884 per 20 credit module.